kingaetheral/Odin-3-live-wallpaper-Keeper/README.md

 ## Recommended companion setting

-The module treats the symptom.
 The underlying cause is usually the wallpaper provider being killed at boot.
 For best results, also exclude the wallpaper app from battery optimization: